kibetessy/ordin-recipes/README.md

-# ordin-recipes
+# ordin-recipes in HTML
 Showcasing skills in HTML!
+HTML Iis like a skeleton. pure, simple and not so attractive